lemopian/lemopian/README.md

 I'm based in Paris 🗼, France 🇫🇷.

-I weekly write about my learning journey and experiences on [Linkedin](https://www.linkedin.com/in/paleundeu/).
+I write about my learning journey and experiences on [Linkedin](https://www.linkedin.com/in/paleundeu/).
 Don't hesitate to connect with me 👇🏾!

 📧 &nbsp;**Connect with me**